 Come forth and step into our time machine to the future of email marketing and Marketing Automation with our 8th annual review of all email marketing trends and predictions.

-When we want to future-proofing your digital marketing strategy, it is important to understand where we are and anticipate where email marketing is moving.
+When we want to future-proof our digital marketing strategy, it is important to understand where we are and anticipate where email marketing is going.
 Especially where these changes impact the day-to-day business.

 What does 2019 and beyond hold in store for the inbox?
-What tactics and best practices you need to start using?
-And way email marketers deal with the ever evolving marketing landscape?
-What about those pesky customers, leads, subscribers and their behavior?
+What tactics and best practices do you need to survive and thrive?
+And how will email marketers deal with the ever evolving marketing landscape?
+Lastly, what about those pesky customers, leads, subscribers and their behavior?

 Note: The overview is “Trendslated” – Translating the trends and predictions spotted by experts inside and outside the email marketing automation industry.
-Capture the essence, summarize in different words and an observation and joke here and there all for your trends overview reading pleasure.
+Capture the essence, summarize in different words and added an observation and joke here and there, all for your trends overview reading pleasure.

 So let’s jump in and see what email industry today has to say about email marketing automation tomorrow…